JanssenProject/jans/demos/opensearch-cedarling/benchmark.md

 - Removes the index in question entirely (e.g. `student`)
 - Loads in bulk a set of JSON documents.
 Every document is generated with a (short) random name, a random graduation year (uniformly distributed between 2024 and 2027), and a GPA (random floating number between 0 and 5)
 - Runs five queries that return documents with GPAs matching the intervals [0, 1), [1, 2), etc. <!--Before this, a preliminary warmup query is issued for the interval [5, 6) and its result discarded: it was observed that after the bulk is performed, the very first query takes a very long time compared to subsequent queries -->
 - The average query response time is computed.
-This does not include network latency - only server side processing
+This does not include network latency - only server-side processing

 The test is run twice, one without Cedarling (regular OpenSearch query), and one with the plugin.
 To avoid bias due to caching or other factors, the database is restarted before executing every test.
 The average decision time per document is also reported when using the plugin. <!--This allows to discriminate the overhead introduced by Cedarling and the plugin separately.  -->